noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 30/12/2021 10:34 **Francesca** saying without any problem: "my obsession is to kill victims of human trade".
 And follow that say that I've got to have fear of Mafia.
 She doesn't want that I put her in jail, your impunity Francesca is impossible to archive your surname is stained forever you're involved in human trade and torture.
 FULL STOP.
 - 30/12/2021 18:30 I'm studying for [#radioham](https://twitter.com/hashtag/radioham?src=hashtag_click) Spanish course and Francesca is heavy stalk me with electromagnetic weapons.
 I'm victim of human trade and this marquees is torturing me every day.
 I'm studying to obtain a call sign to transmit in emergency frequencies help to NATO.
 - 30/12/2021 22:30 **Francesca** remarking that all the people that I've known are millionaire because of Mafia administrated silently with electromagnetic weapons.
 Next she shays that I'm a pedophile when her family live upon death of child that they have known in the past.
 Her family live of human trade.
+- 30/12/2021 01:27 Francesca and Aurora doesn't stop to electroshock me because tomorrow is the last day of the year, meanwhile a lot of people from Genoa also doesn't sleep.
+Sleep deprivation a form of torture.
+- 2/1/2021 11:42 Francesca as usual follow to torture and threats about Mafia.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)